Apply to Study

 TSiBA is aware that access to tertiary education is hampered by many factors including the quality of secondary education and financial hurdles.
 For this reason, we offer full tuition scholarships to study our full time bridging programmes, namely the Certificate in Practical Business Administration (available at TSiBA Eden only) and the Higher Certificate in Business Administration.
 Further scholarships are awarded on a sliding scale to pursue our accredited Bachelor of Business Administration degree in Entrepreneurial Leadership, which is offered at TSiBA Cape Town only.

 It is very important that you complete every section of the form and include all of the attachments that are required.
-Once you have submitted a completed application form to one of our campuses, by post or by hand (please note that faxes are not accepted), your application number will be sms’ed.
-Please save this number and use it in all your correspondence with TSiBA.
+You can submitt your completed application form to one of our campuses, by post or by hand (please note that faxes are not accepted).

 TSiBA hosts briefing sessions for all applicants on our campuses (dates will be communicated via sms closer to the date).
 We explain the programme that we offer and the process of studying at TSiBA and after that all applicants will write entrance tests.
 These will include the TSiBA Maths test, which is not designed to see how good you are at Mathematics: It is a very basic numeracy test to ensure that you are able to perform the most fundamental numerical calculations which are imperative if you want to succeed at TSiBA.